Develop a Growth Mindset of TRUE Confidence

 This core belief system I’m talking about is called the Growth Mindset.
 And the opposite way of viewing the world is called the Fixed Mindset.

 If you answered all b’s and you agreed with my epiphany, you have a growth mindset.
-If you answered some a’s, that’s okay, because your answers to those questions will be very different by the time you finish this course!
+If you answered some a’s, that’s okay, because your answers to those questions will be very different when you learn more about the growth mindset!

 So, let me explain what this means.